 Interest - How we Calculate the Sweep Cash Balance Amount used by the Formula.
 We add together the cash in Sweep in all accounts that can be linked together where any two accounts have at least one common taxpayer ID number to determine the cash balance used by the Formula for an interest calculation for Sweep.
 This is different from the method used by the FDIC and SIPC to determine their insurance limits.
-For example, the FDIC treats each account ownership category as separate, determines the cash and then determines whether you have reached the maximum insured cash amount.
+For example, the FDIC treats each account ownership category as separate, determines the cash in each account ownership category (which can be across multiple accounts) and then determines whether you have reached the maximum insured cash amount.
 For FDIC insurance purposes, again as an example, you would want to fund as many separate accounts falling into distinct "account ownership categories" as possible so you can obtain additional FDIC insurance coverage.
-By contrast, to maximize potential interest earned with respect to your cash held in Sweep you would want to be able to aggregate the cash account pointerest calculation is the highest possible.
+By contrast, to maximize potential interest earned with respect to your cash held in Sweep you would want to be able to aggregate the cash across as wide a range of accounts as possible so the cash balance used in the Formula's Sweep interest calculation is the highest possible.
 Under our Program, we are able to accomplish both goals for Sweep.